Our purpose is to be the best Christian preparatory school.

 Homework Defined: Homework consists of practice of skills presented in class, study for tests, and reading for practice and for pleasure.
 Learning new skills is not given as homework.

 Length of Assignments: Teachers attempt to give assignments that are of reasonable length for the grade level of the students.
-Students may have additional working time at home, if assignment is not completed at school.
+Students may have additional working time at home, if classroom assignments need to be completed at home.
 At times, special projects may require additional time.
 It is difficult to place exact time limits on homework and maintain an effective and flexible learning experience.
 Learning often takes hard work.

 Excessive Homework: Various factors affect the amount of time children spend on homework.
 These factors may include but are not limited to: the amount of unfinished class work that must be completed at home, the speed at which children work, the motivational level of children, and the number of self-imposed interruptions or outside interruptions that occur while children work on homework assignments.
 What appears to be excessive homework is often due to the work habits of children.
 If children are truly experiencing difficulties understanding concepts, the teacher may individualize homework for a child.
 Parents should conference with their child’s teacher if difficulties arise.
 A plan to help the child can be made.